-Gout is a common type of arthritis that causes intense pain, swelling, and stiffness, usually in the joint at the base of the big toe.
+Gout is a type of arthritis that causes intense pain, swelling, and stiffness, usually in the joint at the base of the big toe.
 The main cause of gout is having too much uric acid in the body.

 Tests and diagnosis